 The queen was at the forefront of every fashion trend.
-If she painted her face the color of a stick of chalk, every lady of the court with any fashion sense ended up with a face the color of chalk.
+If she painted her face the color of chalk, every lady of the court with any fashion sense ended up with a face the color of chalk.
 If she wore a ruff collar to a court function, ruff collars became the rage before the sun rose again.
 If she wore platform shoes under her gowns to make herself a few inches taller (taller than the king), shoemakers were working round the clock by the end of the week to satisfy the sudden desire for platform shoes.

-When the queen decided she wanted a new coiffure, she summoned the court hairdresser and his retinue of lackeys and assistants.
+When the queen decided she wanted a new coiffure, she summoned Alphonse, the court hairdresser, and his retinue of lackeys and assistants.
 She was getting tired, she said, of the same old curls, fluffs and puffs.
 She wanted a new style of dressing her hair that nobody had ever seen or imagined before.
 She wanted to hear people gasp with surprise and envy when she entered a room.